canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 How to Configure Boot parameters on Ubuntu Core
 ================================================

 Different from classic versions of Ubuntu (Desktop and Server), `Ubuntu Core`_ is a minimal, secure and strictly confined operating system designed to run on embedded systems, such as IoT devices.
 Ubuntu Core is a snap-based operating system, meaning it uses snap packages to manage applications and services.
 Its read-only nature makes it a very secure and reliable operating system but also makes it a bit more difficult to configure certain aspects of the system, such as boot parameters.

+This how-to guide assumes the use of a `pre-built Ubuntu Core image`_ on a physical device rather than a virtual machine.
+While a virtual machine can be used to follow the steps in this guide, it will not provide the benefits of a real-time kernel.

 Configure boot parameters
 -------------------------

 As UC doesn't have the file :code:`/etc/default/grub` mapped for the kernel parameters, neither the `update-grub`_ utility, it's necessary to use the `snap set`_.
 There are two ways to set the kernel parameters:

 - `system system.kernel.cmdline-append`_
 - `system system.kernel.dangerous-cmdline-append`_

-The first one is used to dynamically append permitted kernel boot parameters that are verified against an `allow list`_ in the `gadget snap`_, while the second one is used to append kernel boot parameters considered risky according to that specific gadget snap.
+The first one is used to dynamically append permitted kernel boot parameters that are verified against an `allow list`_ in the `gadget snap`_.
+The second one is used to append kernel boot parameters considered risky according to that specific gadget snap.

 When using the :code:`pc-gadget` or the :code:`pi-gadget`, it is advisable to use the `system.kernel.dangerous-cmdline-append` option, as the allow list is not present in those gadget snaps.
 However, in the case of `building a gadget snap`_ independently, it is possible to implement the allow list.

 The kernel parameters in the snap configurations exactly match the `kernel parameters`_ that would be passed to the kernel on the grub command line, the :code:`GRUB_CMDLINE_LINUX_DEFAULT` on :code:`/etc/default/grub` file.
 Parameters are passed as a single string in the :code:`key=value` format, with each parameter separated by a space.

 In the case of real-time kernel parameters, the most interesting parameters are `nohz`_, `nohz_full`_ and `irqaffinity`_.
-The :code:`nohz` is used to enable/disable dynamic ticks (possible values are `on` or `off`), the :code:`nohz_full` receives a `cpu list`_ where you say in which CPUs the dynamic ticks will be disabled, and the `irqaffinity` is used to set the affinity of the IRQs to the CPUs, in other words: which CPUs will handle the IRQs.
+The :code:`nohz` is used to enable/disable dynamic ticks (possible values are `on` or `off`).
+The :code:`nohz_full` receives a `cpu list`_ specifying which CPUs will have dynamic ticks disabled.
+The `irqaffinity` is used to set the affinity of the IRQs to the CPUs, in other words: which CPUs will handle the IRQs.

+For example:

 .. code-block:: bash